LosTReaL/T-C-Translatemon/README.md

 ## 3. Data Explicitly Not Stored or Logged

-For enhanced user privacy and transparency, the bot **never** stores, logs, or analyzes the following in its persistent storage or logs:
+For enhanced user privacy and transparency, the bot **never** stores the following in its **persistent database** or application logs:

-- Telegram usernames, display names, or user IDs (except during brief, one-time activation, after which those elements are immediately discarded)
+- Telegram usernames or display names.
+- User IDs, except temporarily in memory as described in Section 1B for the explicit purpose of checking `/deltrans` permissions.
-- Profile pictures, or any user avatar or photo
+- Profile pictures, user avatars, or any photos.
-- The contents of messages, message captions, photographs, audio recordings, videos, or any documents, apart from what is needed for temporary memory or for transmission to external APIs as described above
+- The contents of messages, captions, photographs, audio recordings, videos, or any documents, apart from what is held temporarily in memory for specific features as described above.

 ---